 - a.
-Fine not exceeding ten penalty units and/or restitution payment for the full costs of, or replacement of the damaged property or compensation for personal injury as determined by the investigating officer. - b.
+Fine not exceeding ten penalty units and/or restitution payment for the full costs of, or replacement of the damaged property or compensation for personal injury as determined by the Investigating Officer. - b.
 Withdrawal of services for a period not exceeding three years. - c.
 Residential college exclusion from all residential colleges not exceeding three years. - d.
 Residential college expulsion. - e.
 Exclusion from enrolment for up to three years. - f.
 Exclusion from University premises not exceeding three years. - g.
 Expulsion. - h.
-Revocation of award.

-(14) In addition to any penalty imposed, the student is also required to pay the costs of restoring any damaged equipment, property and/or building and any other costs in restoring the damaged item/s to their original state.

-(15) Where a fine or the payment of restitution is imposed the student may enter into a payment arrangement satisfactory to the Chief Financial Officer or nominee, otherwise the fine or payment of restitution is payable within ten working days of the imposition of the penalty.

-(16) Other than expulsion (13 g), and exclusion from enrolment (13 e), disciplinary penalties will not form part of the student's permanent academic transcript but will be part of the student's record with the University.

-(17) A student who is excluded or expelled after a statutory census date shall have WFN (Withdrawn by Faculty and deemed to have Failed) recorded against all units in which they are enrolled in that semester and all other pre-census units cancelled from the enrolment.

-(18) A student who is excluded or expelled before a statutory census date shall have all units in which they are enrolled, cancelled from the enrolment.

-(19) A student who is excluded or expelled after a statutory census date shall not be entitled to remission from or refund of any fees including any residential college fees that remain outstanding under a payment plan.
-Any unpaid fines or fees may be treated as a bad debt under the University's financial policies including the application of encumbrances and/or referral to debt collection agencies.

-(20) A student who is excluded or expelled from the University relinquishes all positions they may occupy on committees or boards within the University.
+Revocation of award. - (14) In addition to any penalty imposed, the student is also required to pay the costs of restoring any damaged equipment, property and/or building and any other costs in restoring the damaged item/s to their original state. - (15) Where a fine or the payment of restitution is imposed the student may enter into a payment arrangement satisfactory to the Chief Financial Officer or nominee, otherwise the fine or payment of restitution is payable within ten working days of the imposition of the penalty. - (16) Other than expulsion (13 g), and exclusion from enrolment (13 e), disciplinary penalties will not form part of the student's permanent academic transcript but will be part of the student's record with the University. - (17) A student who is excluded or expelled after a statutory census date shall have WUN (Withdrawn by the University and deemed to have Failed) recorded against all units in which they are enrolled in that semester and all other precensus units cancelled from the enrolment. - (18) A student who is excluded or expelled before a statutory census date shall have all units in which they are enrolled, cancelled from the enrolment. - (19) A student who is excluded or expelled after a statutory census date shall not be entitled to remission from or refund of any fees including any residential college fees that remain outstanding under a payment plan.
+Any unpaid fines or fees may be treated as a bad debt under the University's financial policies including the application of encumbrances and/or referral to debt collection agencies. - (20) A student who is excluded or expelled from the University relinquishes all positions they may occupy on committees or boards within the University.

-(21) A student who is excluded or expelled from a residential college relinquishes all positions they may occupy on committees within the residential college, in addition to any affiliation or membership of the residential college.

-(22) Where a University member becomes aware of criminal activity by a student, they must immediately advise the Pro Vice-Chancellor (Academic) who may notify the relevant authorities.

-(23) Where a University member becomes aware that a student has failed to comply with a penalty, or penalties, imposed, they must immediately notify the Pro Vice-Chancellor (Academic).

-(24) Where a student is found by a University member to be on University premises when excluded from the University, or part thereof, UNE security and/or police may be immediately notified.
+- (21) A student who is excluded or expelled from a residential college relinquishes all positions they may occupy on committees within the residential college, in addition to any affiliation or membership of the residential college. - (22) Where a UNE Representative or Student becomes aware of criminal activity by a student, they must immediately advise the Pro Vice-Chancellor (Academic Innovation) who may notify the relevant authorities. - (23) Where a UNE Representative or Student becomes aware that a student has failed to comply with a penalty, or penalties, imposed, they must immediately notify the Pro Vice-Chancellor (Academic Innovation). - (24) Where a student who is excluded from the University, or part thereof, is found by a UNE Representative or Student to be on University premises, UNE security and/or police may be immediately notified.